jaredly/jerd/docs/Roadmap.md

 - and then, go through and do a thorough reconning, figuring out how I can gracefully fail during type checking wherever possible.

 - ALSOOO if a term has TypeErrors in it, dont add it to the env!!!!

+Hmmmm I'm definitely wanting:
+- the ability to have a cell that is "this term with this set of slider values"
+- also I want markdown cells

 Ok but also I want to be able to export the slider config (as a json blob to clipboard), and import it (copy from clipboard or something), and also when exporting to